Lim-Wei-Jie/NLPeople/README.md

 # NLPeople

-For local use, follow the instructions below
+For local use, follow the instructions below.

 To create new env, run CMD as administrator and install virtualenv